NNTin/d-back/docs/developer-guide.md

 - Material for MkDocs versioning: https://squidfunk.github.io/mkdocs-material/setup/setting-up-versioning/
 - Semantic Versioning: https://semver.org/

-**Note:** GitHub Actions will automate this process in a future phase, automatically deploying 'dev' on develop branch pushes, 'latest' on main branch pushes, and stable versions on tag creation.
+**Note:** Documentation deployment is fully automated via GitHub Actions.
+See the "Automated Deployment with GitHub Actions" section above for details on how the workflow deploys documentation on branch pushes and tag creation.

 ## Future Enhancements